evkx/evkx.github.io/content/models/lotus/emeya/emeya_s/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

 This model offers a four-seat layout or an optional 4+1 layout.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Lotus Emeya S.
+The Lotus Emeya S offers a single type of front seat.

 The following functionalities are available on the **standard** seat.